awortuibenem/habit-tracker/README.md

 ## Description

 The Command-Line Habit Tracker is a tool that allows users to track their daily habits and goals directly from the command line.
-Users can add, remove, and view their habits, set targets, log progress, and receive reminders to help them stay on track.
+Users can add, remove, and view their habits, set targets, log progress.

 ## Features